faantam/pulse-docker/README.md

 Make sure you're in the project directory, `cd ~/pulse-docker` by default.

 When creating keys, you can specify a PulseChain address that withdrawals will be paid to.
 If you have a hardware wallet that withdrawals should go to, this is a good option.
 > Make sure the PulseChain address is correct, you cannot change it after you deposit.
-You can also remove that parameter, in which  case withdrawals would be done with the mnemonic seed, not against a fixed address
+You can also remove that parameter, in which  case withdrawals would be done with the mnemonic seed, not against a fixed address.

 **Do not** set your withdrawal address to an exchange wallet.
 The funds will not be credited, and you will battle support for them.